sumn2u/learn-javascript/en/design-patterns/behavioral-patterns.md

 ## 6. Memento

 The Memento design pattern allows an objects state to be captured and restored at a later time without exposing its internal structure.
-The Memento is a seperate object that stores the staet of the original object.
+The Memento is a seperate object that stores the state of the original object.

 ## 6.1.
 Components of the Memento

 *Originator*

 This is the object that gets saved.
-It creates a memento object to store its internal state.
+It creates a Memento object to store its internal state.

 *Memento*